msmolcic/code-crafting-tips-snippets/README.md

 - [MediatR](https://www.nuget.org/packages/MediatR/) NuGet package.
 - [FluentValidation](https://www.nuget.org/packages/FluentValidation/) NuGet package.

+## Contribute
+Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project.

 ## About

 Created by **Mario Smolcic**.
 For more developer tips and tutorials, visit [www.codecrafting.tips](http://www.codecrafting.tips).